 GiveOut strengthened its governance by recruiting additional Trustees, bringing new perspectives and expertise, and strengthening the diversity profile of the Board of Trustees.
 The Treasurer supported the Executive Director in maintaining the management accounts and reporting to the Trustees.
-At the beginning of 2020, the Trustees and Executive Director also held their second annual in-person retreat offsite, as a point of reflection on progress to date and planning for the coming year.
+At the beginning of 2021, the Trustees and Executive Director also held their third annual retreat, as a point of reflection on progress to date and planning for the coming year - this was held online due to the COVID-19 pandemic and ongoing restrictions.